AxelEngA/SQL_project_26/README.md

 |    9 | SSIS       | 12           | 106,683       |
 |   10 | Jira       | 20           | 104,917       |

+*5. Table showing most optimal skills by average salary*

 **Insights:**

 Based on both salary and demand, python along with Tableau and R tops the list.
-Useful to learn a programming language, BI tool, SQL and BI or visualization tool.
+Useful to learn a programming language, SQL or visualization tool.
+Additionally learning a Cloud Platform such as AWS, Azure or GCP beneficial.
+SQL being one of the top demanded skills to learn.

-# Takeaways
+# What I learned

 - **Aggregating Data** Improved my SQL skills utilizing joins, aggregation functions, merging tables, creating and managing CTEs and subqueries.